 The Graphical Interface

 Use the following procedure to add new nodes:

 - 1. Select Discover from the File menu. - 2.
-In the initial window, add the number of new nodes and press Start.
+In the initial window, press Add to add the new nodes. - 3.
+After the addition of the new nodes, press Start.